Armed Forces Covenant Fund Trust

 Overview

-The Armed Forces Covenant Fund Trust was established in May 2015 as a charity and non-departmental public body sponsored by the Ministry of Defence.
+The Armed Forces Covenant Fund Trust began distributing grants in May 2015 as part of the Ministry of Defence, before becoming an independent charity and non-departmental public body sponsored by the Ministry of Defence in April 2018.
 With £10 million annual funding from LIBOR funds, the Trust delivers the nation's covenant promise to Armed Forces personnel, veterans, and their families.
-Operating under a new £30 million three-year funding framework (2024-2027), the Trust focuses on four key themes: non-core healthcare services for veterans, removing barriers to family life, providing extra support for those needing help, and integrating military and civilian communities.
+Operating under a new £30 million three-year funding framework (2024-2027), the Trust focuses on three core themes: understanding complex problems and identifying solutions, ensuring Armed Forces communities are not disadvantaged, and supporting those in need of special consideration.
 The Trust is led by Chair Hans Pung and Chief Executive Anna Wright, with an experienced Board of Trustees making funding decisions based on rigorous assessment processes.

 Funding Priorities